Cruelty In The Bible?

 The one among the servants of Pharaoh who feared the word of the Lord made his servants and his livestock flee into the houses; but he who paid no regard to the word of the Lord left his servants and his livestock in the field. - Exodus 9:18-21

-God warned them, and those Egyptians who brought their livestock into their houses were not harmed.
-Those who left their livestock in the field, lost their livestock.
+God warned them, and those Egyptians who brought their livestock into their houses saved their livestock.
+Those who left their livestock in the field lost their animals.

 The Final Part Of This Question - Killing Babies

 What I find particularly vulgar and sickening is that American Humanists have absolutely no problems with killing babies.
 They do not feel it is morally wrong to kill babies.
-Their web site has a page titled "Resolution on a Woman's Right to Kill Babies." ooops, I used the humanist tactic of using emotion packed language, even if it distorts what they actually said.
-The actual title is: "Resolution on a Woman's Right to Abortion."
-Oh... so I actually didn't distort what they said after all.
+Their web site has a page titled "Resolution on a Woman's Right to Kill Babies."
+Oops, I used the humanist tactic of using emotion packed language, even if it distorts what they actually said.
+The actual title is "Resolution on a Woman's Right to Abortion."
+Oh... so I actually did not distort what they said after all.
 This is about killing babies.

 The American Humanists Support Killing Babies

-However, when it comes to the claim that God was killing babies, we'll see that not only was God not killing babies, He was not cruel.
-He even provided a way that anyone who believed Him could be saved.
+However, when it comes to the claim that God was killing Egyptian babies, we will see it is not true.
+God was not targeting babies.
+God was not cruel.
+He even provided a way for anyone who trusted Him to be saved, not just Jews.

-What did God do in Egypt?
+What did God do?
 He killed the firstborn males.
-That includes me.
-As I write this I am 66 years old, and I am the firstborn of my parents.
+That would have included me.
+As I write this I am 69 years old, and I am the firstborn of my parents.
 Do you understand what that means?
-It wasn't babies.
-It was mostly adult males who, if they listened to and obeyed God (if they had joined Israel and did as God commanded), they would not have died.
+It was not babies.
+Mostly adult males died.
+They were warned.
+If they had listened to and obeyed God (if they had joined Israel and did as God commanded), they would not have died.

 Next example: After the Exodus he ordered the Israelites to exterminate the men, women, and children of seven nations and steal their land (Deuteronomy 7:1-2)